ortus-docs/quick-docs/upgrade-guide.md

 your entities in a service-oriented fashion.
 These are equivalent to `VirutalEntityServices` in cborm.

-The easiest way to use a Quick Service is to use the `quick:` injection dsl.
+The easiest way to use a Quick Service is to use the `quickService:` injection dsl.

 ```
 component {